aid8/Ascension/README.md

         Purpose: Delete the student from the database

         Function: GetStudentData()
-        Parameters: StudentID
+        Parameters: StudentID, Type
-        Purpose: Retrieve the data stored in student object
+        Purpose: Retrieve the data stored in student object, or returns query's result if Type is equal to 1

         Function: AssignHouse()
         Parameters: StudentID, HouseID